This Day In Literary History

 In 1903, Jack London's most famous novel, The Call Of The Wild, was published, first in a serialization by the Saturday Evening Post.
 They asked London to set his price, and he received a payment of $750.

 Later, Macmillan bought the book rights.
 London chose to take a lump sum payment of $2000 instead of royalties, not realizing that his novel would become a classic, selling millions of copies.
-He had no regrets, because Macmillan's extensive promotional campaign made his name as a writer and helped him sell more novels.
+He had no regrets, because their extensive promotional campaign made his name as a writer and helped him sell more novels.

 The Call Of The Wild told the story of Buck, a domesticated dog living in the rough and frigid Yukon during the Gold Rush who finds himself forced into service as a sled dog.